-The Trust funds 10 different types of mitigation actions designed to reduce NOx emissions and allows up to 15 percent of the state’s allocation to be used on the installation, operations and maintenance of EV charging infrastructure (EVSE).
-AEA developed a plan on how to allocate the Trust funds amongst the various eligible projects through a public process.
-About one third of the respondents supported allocating the maximum 15 percent towards EVSE, which is about $1.25 million.
+The Trust funded 10 different types of mitigation actions designed to reduce NOx emissions and allowed up to 15 percent of the State’s allocation to be used on the installation, operations and maintenance of EV charging infrastructure (EVSE).
+AEA developed a plan to allocate the Trust funds amongst the various eligible projects through a public process.
+About one third of the respondents supported allocating the maximum 15 percent towards EVSE, which was about $1.25 million.

-To address the lack of EV charging infrastructure and range anxiety, AEA committed almost $900,000 of VW Trust funds, supplemented with $90,000 of State Energy Program (SEP) funds, and established partnerships with site hosts to develop an EV fast-charging corridor from the Kenai Peninsula to Healy, with the deployment of 15 fast chargers and eight Level 2 chargers at nine charging stations located less than 100 miles from adjacent sites.
-Fast charging stations will become operable starting in the fall of 2021, with the entire corridor operational by summer 2022.
-Once completed, this significant achievement will lessen range anxiety and open the state’s major transportation corridors to EV travel over significantly increased distances.
-AEA will disburse the remainder of the Trust funds allocated for EVSE in 2022 to develop additional fast charging stations along highway corridors and Level 2 stations within communities.
+To address the lack of EV charging infrastructure and range anxiety, AEA committed almost $900,000 of VW Trust funds, supplemented with $90,000 of SEP funds, and established partnerships with site hosts to develop an EV fast-charging corridor from the Kenai Peninsula to Healy, with the deployment of 15 fast chargers and eight Level 2 chargers at nine charging stations located less than 100 miles from adjacent sites.
+This project is a significant milestone toward lessening range anxiety, and opens Alaska’s major transportation corridors to EV travel over significantly increased distances.

 If you have questions about the EV Fast-Charging Network, please contact via email at electricvehicles@akenergyauthority.org.